edulis8/react-autocomplete/README.md

+# AUTOCOMPLETE! (react using context, refs, useMemo, caching, using cache/refs to avoid race conditions)

-# Ready-to-hack React Skeleton 💀: React + Vite (All Cleaned-Up) + Eslint and Prettier Setup
+# BUILT ON: Ready-to-hack React Skeleton 💀: React + Vite (All Cleaned-Up) + Eslint and Prettier Setup

 ## TO CLONE IT:
 - `git clone https://github.com/edulis8/react-vite-prettier-skeleton.git` [your-new-app-name-here]